nasa/cumulus/docs/getting-started.md

 ### Who uses Cumulus

-Data integrators/developers and operators use Cumulus for their daily work functions.
+Data integrators/developers and operators across projects not limited to NASA use Cumulus for their daily work functions.

 ### Cumulus Roles